yenhsuan/TweetSearch/README.md

 cd ./client && npm install
 ```

-You can test the application by lauching development web server
+You can test the client application by lauching development web server
 ```
 npm start
 ```